 Creating Other Items

-By modifying the last element in the command used to send an email, we can can create a variety of other commonly used Outlook items:
+By modifying the last element in the command used to send an email, you can create a variety of other Outlook items:

 ipm.contact— Creates a new contact.